xapian/xapian-gsoc-proposal/proposal.rst

 **If you already know about existing code you plan to incorporate or libraries you plan to use, please give details.**

-This project requires the use of existing code i.e. to import various open source file reading libraries such as Poppler, DjVuLibre and other available libraries from the Document Liberation Project which are free softwares under the GNU General Public License version 2 and later.
+This project requires the use of existing code i.e. to import various open source file reading libraries such as Poppler, DjVuLibre and other available libraries from the Document Liberation Project.

+* Document Liberation project: From https://www.documentliberation.org/about/, "All participating libraries are released inter alia under the Mozilla Public License Version 2.0."
+And from https://www.gnu.org/licenses/license-list.en.html, Mozilla Public License Version 2.0 is compatible with the GPL v2.

+* DjVu : From http://djvu.sourceforge.net/licensing.html, "DjVuLibre-3.5 was developed by Leon Bottou and others as a "Derived Work" of the DjVu Reference Library 3.5.
+As such, it is also subject to the GNU General Public License version 2."

+* From the debian/copyright file from the Debian packaging, "Poppler is based on a Xpdf fork (updated at Xpdf 3.02), so the license of the poppler core library (libpoppler.so.X) is GPL v2 only."

+Hence, the licenses of all the software libraries used are thus compatible with the GPL v2.

 ..
 Code reuse is often a desirable thing, but we need to have a clear
 .. provenance for the code in our repository, and to ensure any dependencies